arivera12/OneLine/README.md

 # OneLine

-OneLine is an abstraction standardized redefined framework.
+OneLine is an abstracted standardized redefined framework.

 ## OneLine is still under heavy development and testing.